[It] = Leadership

 • Rebecca Gudeman, Senior Director, Health National Center for Youth Law (NYCL)

-• Background: Through Children’s Youth Behavioral Health Initiative (CYBHI), CalHHS aims to inspire systems change by strengthening opportunities for partnership and building foundational elements for more coordinated efforts across the children and youth behavioral health ecosystem.
+• Background: Through Children and Youth Behavioral Health Initiative (CYBHI), CalHHS aims to inspire systems change by strengthening opportunities for partnership and building foundational elements for more coordinated efforts across the children and youth behavioral health ecosystem.

 Purpose/Session objectives: As part of an evaluation of the CYBHI, Mathematica is conducting case studies in nine counties to describe the behavioral health ecosystems that serve children, youth, and families in each county; understand how CYBHI workstreams and other behavioral health initiatives are progressing; and determine how ecosystems evolve during CYBHI implementation.